-Proposition 2.
-Assume (A1) summed rectangular synergy is upcrossing in $\theta$ and (B1) rectangular synergy is one-crossing in types.
-If there is a unique optimal matching at $\theta_2 > \theta_1$ , then sorting is PQD higher at $\theta_2$ than $\theta_1$ .
+Proposition 3 (Increasing Sorting Theorem).
+Assume summed rectangular synergy is upcrossing in $\theta$ and rectangular synergy is one-crossing in types.
+If M'' and M' are uniquely optimal for respectively $\theta'' \succ \theta'$ , then $M'' \succeq{PQD} M'$ .

-Proposition 2 is our key result.
-That rectangular synergy is one-crossing in types precludes the example in Figure 4, with nonmonotone sorting.
+Proposition 3 is our key result.
+Because its time series premise is weaker than monotone synergy, we cannot use Proposition 1 in its proof.
 For finite type models, the optimal matching is generically unique by Koopmans and Beckmann (1957).
-We prove uniqueness in the continuum type model in §C.3 by transportation theory.
+We consider uniqueness for continuum models in §5.4.